 Music plays a very important role in Kyson life.
-Please click here to listen to Sofia and Bella, two of our brilliant Music Ambassadors.
+Please click here to listen to our brilliant Music Ambassadors past and present.

 - Classroom teacher, orchestra and choir leader: Mrs Susan Rea